top of page

 Blocked ducts

-Occur due to inflammation and narrowing of the milk ducts when milk sacs are overdistended (overfull) and/or mammary dysbiosis (imbalance of bacteria).
+Thought to occur due to inflammation and narrowing of the milk ducts when milk sacs are overdistended (overfull) as well as the possibility of thickened milk causing a blockage.
 These can start as a small hard lump or as a large area of swollen breast tissue.
 The skin covering the area can look pink but there are no systemic symptoms like fever.
 Feeding may relieve the congested area, but it is advised not to feed more frequently or pump as this will exacerbate the problem and increase milk production further.
 Avoid aggressive massage as this increases inflammation and can cause trauma to the tissue increasing the likelihood of getting more blockages.
+Some authors report that blockages maybe due to mammary dysbiosis (imbalance of bacteria).

 Mastitis

-Inflammation of the breast usually resulting from too much milk coupled with the disruption of the milk microbiome (imbalance of bacteria) results in swelling due to build-up of fluid and an increase in blood flow.
+Inflammation of the breast usually resulting from too much milk that isnt moving, this then results in swelling due to build-up of fluid and an increase in blood flow.
 This swelling causes narrowing of milk ducts and difficulty removing milk.

 • Poor positioning and attachment